GW-CS-SD-24-25/GW-CS-SD-24-25.github.io/lectures/presentations.md

   - 100% Demo Slides (PDF)
   - Final Presentation Slides (PDF)
   - Senior Design showcase poster Slides (PDF)
- - A video of your final presentation (upload actual video file)
+ - A video of your final presentation - one option is to use Zoom to record your talk with screen shared (upload the full video file)

  You also must ensure the following are complete:
   - Github repository has all code